 The language of the Conservation of Historic Resources Code shall be read literally.
 Regulations are neither more nor less strict than stated.
-Words shall have their standard dictionary definition unless specifically defined in Article 14 of this Chapter, as amended.
-Words defined in Article 14 of this Chapter, as amended, shall have the specific meaning ascribed to them therein unless the clear context or usage in the Conservation of Historic Resources Code expressly indicates that another meaning is intended.
+Words shall have their standard dictionary definition unless specifically defined in Article 14.
+Words defined in Article 14 shall have the specific meaning ascribed to them therein unless the clear context or usage in the Conservation of Historic Resources Code expressly indicates that another meaning is intended.